RollingSticks/Boomplayer/README.md

 # RollingSticks website

 This repository hosts the code for the sheet music player website.

 ## Technologies

-We are using `SvelteKit` as framework and use `TypeScript` for everything. `Playwright` is used for testing and we use `Firebase` to handle logins and databases.
+We are using `SvelteKit` as framework and use `TypeScript` for everything. `Firebase` is used to handle logins and databases.
 Further technologies used in this project are as follows: `eslint` `husky`.

 ## Getting started